 Ken Microbes Biotech

-Chrysoperla Carnea (Green Lacewing)
+Chrysoperla Carnea

 Chrysoperla carnea, also known as the green lacewing, is a highly effective predator of soft-bodied insects such as aphids, mealybugs, whiteflies, and scale insects.
 Both the larvae and adults are voracious feeders, with larvae being especially effective in pest control.
 C. carnea is commonly used in integrated pest management (IPM) programs, particularly in greenhouses and vegetable crops.
 This species is environmentally friendly, as it helps reduce the reliance on chemical pesticides, promoting sustainable agriculture and enhancing biodiversity.